-Recovery from a laryngectomy will depend on the type of the procedure you have had.
-At times, an extended hospital stay is needed.
+Recovery from a laryngectomy depends on the type of the procedure you have had.
+At times, an longer hospital stay is needed.
 Often, you will need a feeding tube to get nutrition until your throat heals.

-You will be told how to care for your incisions, tracheostomy, feeding tube and other drains and will be given any other instructions before leaving the hospital.
-Your healthcare team will talk to you about the need for nebulizers to humidify the air you breathe through your tracheostomy.
+You will be told how to care for your incisions (surgical cuts), tracheostomy, feeding tube, and other drains.
+You will be given any other instructions before leaving the hospital.
+Your healthcare team will talk to you about the need for nebulizers (a device that delivers mist) to humidify (moisten) the air you breathe through your tracheostomy.

-Most likely, you will meet with a speech pathologist who will talk to you about communication and swallowing techniques.
+Most likely, you will meet with a speech pathologist who will teach you about the best ways to speak and swallow.

-Your provider will talk to you about any restrictions you will have.
-In general:
+Your provider will talk to you about any changes in activity and daily life you will have.
+Often, you should:

-- Avoid heavy lifting and strenuous exercise for 6 weeks.
+- Not lift anything heavy or do strenuous exercise for 6 weeks.

-- Speak with your healthcare team about when you can shower and how to protect your stoma from getting wet or getting water in it.
+- Talk with your care team about when you can shower and how to protect your stoma from getting wet or getting water in it.

-- Avoid wearing tight clothing around your neck.
+- Not wear tight clothing around your neck.